timKraeuter/rust_bpmn_analyzer/README.md

 # Rust BPMN Analyzer

-This is a BPMN analyzer written in Rust.
+This is a BPMN analyzer, i.e., a **BPMN-specific model checker** written in Rust.
 It can parse BPMN files and analyze them for specific properties.
 The analyzer can detect deadlocks, livelocks, and other properties of BPMN models.